ZoeyVid/nginx-proxy-manager/README.md

 # NPMplus

-This project comes as a pre-built docker image that enables you to easily forward to your websites running at home or otherwise, including free TLS, without having to know too much about Nginx or Letsencrypt.
+This project comes as a pre-built docker image that enables you to easily forward to your websites running at home or otherwise, including free TLS, without having to know too much about Nginx or Certbot.

 - [Quick Setup](#quick-setup)
 <!---